fgcartographix/big-data-spring2017/week6/06_part2_front_end_environments.md

 var counter = 0;
 while(counter < 1000){
 	// code here will run
-	counter += 1 // adds 1 to counter each time, will stop at 1000
+	counter++ // adds 1 to counter each time, will stop at 1000 }
-}
 ```

+Loops will run until the conditional that it is operating on evaluates to false.
 Loops that don't end are called infinite loops, and they will crash your program!

 #### JSON: JavaScript Object Notation